Skip to main content.

 Out of the 11,000 utility-scale electric power plants currently operating in the United States, less than 60 are nuclear power plants.
 Despite this seemingly small number, nuclear energy accounts for around 20% of all energy, and around 50% of all emission-free energy generated across the country.

-There are currently two nuclear plants in operation in Georgia – Plant Hatch and Plant Vogtle – and with the addition of Units 3 & 4, Plant Vogtle will be the largest nuclear power station in the United States.
+There are currently two nuclear plants in operation in Georgia – Plant Hatch and Plant Vogtle – and with the addition of Units 3 & 4, Plant Vogtle is now the largest nuclear power station in the United States.

 What is the fuel made of?